idfy-io/docs/signature/styling.md

 To include theming simply set the ui property of the signer as shown below.

 ## Preview
-Visit [this page](https://sign-dev.idfy.io/theme-preview) to see a preview of the different themes
+Visit [this page](https://sign-test.idfy.io/theme-preview) to see a preview of the different themes

+<iframe width="560" height="315" src="https://sign-test.idfy.io/theme-preview" frameborder="0"></iframe>

 ## Request example